Award for the Best Thesis

 Nominations may be submitted by the candidate, or by their supervisor.
 All doctorates must have been awarded by a UK university during the academic year preceding the prize.
-So for the 2022 prize round, thesis will need to have been awarded in 2021*If you consider that you are eligible for the award in this year but have had your graduation delayed in the current circumstances, you can send confirmation that you have officially completed the PhD.
-This should be in writing from the appropriate faculty or graduate school/enterprise saying that you have passed.
+So for the current 2023 prize round, the thesis will need to have been awarded in the Academic Year 2022-23.

 Judging is by a Prize Committee, whose decision is final.
 The prize winner receives a cheque for £200, which is normally presented by the representative of Boydell & Brewer at the annual ‘New Researchers in Maritime History’ conference.
 The prize winner also has the option of having their thesis considered for publication in a revised form by Boydell & Brewer.

 Nominations should include in the first instance the following:

 - The name of the prize candidate, the title of the thesis, the awarding university, and the date of the award;